Jim Cramer: Hedge fund

 In 1987, Cramer left Goldman Sachs and started a hedge fund, Cramer & Co. (later Cramer, Berkowitz & Co.).
 The fund operated out of the offices of hedge fund manager Michael Steinhardt.
 Early investors included friend and Harvard classmate Eliot Spitzer, Steve Brill, and Martin Peretz.
 Cramer raised $450 million in $5 million increments and received a fee of 20% of the profits he generated.

-Cramer says he sold all of his stocks on the Friday before Black Monday (1987).
-From 1988 to 2000, Cramer says he had only one year of negative returns – 1998, a year when the S&P 500 Index rose 29%.
+Cramer says he sold all of his stocks on the Friday before Black Monday in 1987.
+From 1988 to 2000, Cramer says he had only one year of negative returns—1998, a year when the S&P 500 Index rose 29%.
 The underperformance in 1998 led to significant investor withdrawals.
 In 1999 the fund returned 47%, and in 2000 it returned 28%, beating the S&P 500 by 38 percentage points.
 Cramer said he produced a 24% average annual return over 14 years, and "routinely [took] home $10 million a year and more."
 However, his results have been disputed.

 In 2001, Cramer retired from managing the hedge fund.
 The fund was then taken over by his former partner, Jeff Berkowitz.